hassan11196/QRSMS-V1/README.md

 # QRSMS-V1.4
-Separated University, Campus, Department, Degree Classed to 'institution' app.
+Separated University, Campus, Department, Degree Classes to 'institution' app.
 CSRF Authentication ready to be implemented.
 Session management needs to be worked on.
 Included Ahsans Login Page to code base.